Iontophoresis Machine Buyers Guide - Top Devices for Sweaty Hands and Feet Compared

 A number of areas can be treated with a tap water iontophoresis unit.
 The most common areas that at home equipment can treat are: armpits, feet, hands, and neck.
 Some tapwater devices are able to treat multiple areas either out of the box or with separate attachments.
 Other machines are specifically designed for one area of the body.
 The most researched tap water iontophoresis treatments are for the feet and hands (palmar hyperhidrosis and pedal hyperhidrosis).
 The rest are more experimental.

 Is Iontophoresis Treatment Permanent?

 Iontophoresis is an ongoing treatment process.
 To start, you will require testing of multiple different currents and settings on your machine in order to find the proper setting to alleviate your excessive sweating (or other medical condition).
-After you have found the proper level for your treatments, you will require a treatment about once a week.
-This is why at home iontophoresis machines are so desirable.
+After you have found the proper level for your treatments, you will require a treatment session about once a week.
+This is why at home iontophoresis devices are so desirable.

 Does Iontophoresis Treatment Work for Everyone?

 In almost all cases, people are able to see a reduction in their excessive sweating.
 The current success rate for tap water iontophoresis is about 95%.
 Correct use is required for the hyperhidrosis treatment to work, so ensure you read the manual and follow your doctor’s instructions.

 Tap water iontophoresis is an excellent option for many people.
 Before beginning, you need to know that you are embarking on a commitment.
 It will take up to 12 treatments with your machine before noticing the maximum effect.
 You will also have to continue treatments every week or so depending on your specific response to iontophoresis.
 That in mind, iontophoresis leaves almost all users with a marked improvement in their quality of life.
 However, those who are pregnant, have a pacemaker, metal implants, skin problems, or heart problems need to consult with a doctor before beginning tap water iontophoresis treatment.